aitshuber/immunizecc/community.md

           **BECOME A IMMUNIZATION CAPTAIN**&nbsp;

-          No one knows your neighbors better than you, which means that you are in the best position to help us keep your community safe and healthy.
+          No one knows their neighbors better than you, which means that you are in the best position to help us keep your community safe and healthy.
         image:
           src: /assets/img/COM-LEAD.png